kudobuilder/kudo.dev/content/docs/cli/commands.md

 ## upgrade

-Upgrade a KUDO package from the currently installed version to a new version.
+Upgrade a KUDO operator instance from the currently installed version to a new version.
 The upgrade argument must be a name of the package in the repository, a path to package in *.tgz format, or a path to an unpacked package directory.

+To specify a local path as an operator, the path has to start with `./`, `../` or `/`, otherwise KUDO expects the operatorname to be a package from the remote repository.

 Depending on the new operator version you may need to specify certain parameters, for example if the new operator version has newly added required parameters.